Skip to content ↓

 Class Reader

-This half term's class reader is 'The Iron Man' by Ted Hughes.
+This half term's class reader is 'The Chronicles of Naria: The Lion, the Witch and the Wardrobe' by C.S.Lewis.

 A Taste Of Our Learning